 Chairman, Chief Executive Officer

 The Farley Foundation, a non-profit 501(c)3 animal rescue organization, was founded in 2014 by John and Betsy Ficarro, residents of Pinehurst, North Carolina.
-It is named in memory of their first shelter dog “Sir Farley of Pinehurst” who was rescued minutes before being euthanized at a North Carolina county animal shelter in 2005.
-“Farley,” a certified therapy dog and all-around special character, passed away in August 2013.
+It is named in memory of their first shelter dog “Sir Farley of Pinehurst” who was rescued by Cindy Bristow, founder of Solutions for Animals (another local animal rescue group) minutes before being euthanized at a North Carolina county animal shelter in 2005, and subsequently adopted by the Ficarros.
+“Farley,” a certified therapy dog and an all-around special character, passed away in August 2013.

-Mr. and Mrs. Ficarro have supported a number of local and national animal welfare organizations for several years through their substantial volunteer work and financial contributions.
+Mr. and Mrs. Ficarro have previously supported a number of local and national animal welfare organizations for several years through their substantial volunteer work and financial contributions.
 John Ficarro, a retired corporate attorney from New York, has routinely provided pro bono legal services and other support while Betsy Ficarro, originally from Ohio, has given considerable time and resources working with these groups to provide animal care and promote adoptions.
-She is a retired senior flight attendant and most recently was the Volunteer Coordinator at the Animal Center of Moore County, North Carolina.
+She is a retired senior flight attendant and at one time was the Volunteer Coordinator at the Animal Center of Moore County, North Carolina.

 The Farley Foundation receives considerable “in kind” assistance from Michael and Caroline Ivey, principals of Loyel Media in Pinehurst, NC, who donate their time and expertise to maintain our website and provide media-related support.